 C-3.8 Firm System Capacity/Energy Sale or Exchange Service shall be interruptible only if the interruption is (a) within the recall time or allowed by other applicable provisions governing interruptions of service under this Service Schedule mutually agreed to by the Seller and the Purchaser, (b) due to an Uncontrollable Force as provided in Section 10 of this Agreement or (c) where applicable, to meet Seller’s public utility or statutory obligations to its customers.
 If Seller exercises its right to interrupt under Section C-3.8(c) to meet its public utility or statutory obligations, Seller shall be responsible for payment of damages for failure to deliver as provided in Section 21.3 of this Agreement or in any Confirmation Agreement.
 If service under this Service Schedule is interrupted under this Section C-3.8, other than for an interruption pursuant to Section C-3.8(c), neither Seller nor Purchaser shall be obligated to pay any damages under this Agreement or Confirmation Agreement.

 C-3.9 Each Party that is a FERC regulated public utility as defined in Section C-3.6 shall file the Confirmation Agreement with FERC for each transaction under this Service Schedule with a term in excess of one year no later than 30 days after service begins if that Party would have been required to file such Confirmation Agreements or similar agreements with FERC under an applicable FERC accepted market based rate schedule.

+C-3.10 Seller shall be responsible for ensuring that Service Schedule C transactions are scheduled as firm power consistent with the most recent rules adopted by the applicable NERC regional reliability council.

 K:\wspp\WSPP Agreement 12-3-99 Filing (non-redlined version)